pushpajagatha/Spice-delight/README.md

-# Akshaya Delight - Project Overview
+# spice Delight - Project Overview

 ## Core Technologies
 - **React**: A JavaScript library for building user interfaces.
 It forms the foundation of the application, allowing for component-based architecture and efficient DOM manipulation.